Neeson says he's 'not racist' after story of looking for black man to kill

 Breaking News Emails

-Liam Neeson said Tuesday that he's "not racist" after he sparked outrage when he told a story recounting a brief period from years ago in which he sought a “black bastard” to kill after someone close to him told him she had been raped.
+Actor Liam Neeson said Tuesday that he's "not racist" after sparking outrage with a story recounting a brief period from years ago in which he sought a “black bastard” to kill after someone close to him told him she had been raped.

 In an interview published in The Independent on Monday, Neeson said after a woman close to him told him she had been raped, "my immediate reaction was ... did she know who it was?
 No. What color were they?"
-The woman said the alleged rapist was black, Neeson said.
+The woman alleged her rapist was black, Neeson said.

-"And after that there were some nights I went out deliberately into black areas in the city, looking to be set upon so that I could unleash physical violence," Neeson told Robin Roberts on ABC News' "Good Morning America" Tuesday.
+"And after that, there were some nights I went out deliberately into black areas in the city, looking to be set upon so that I could unleash physical violence," Neeson told Robin Roberts on ABC News' "Good Morning America" on Tuesday.

 "And I did it for, I’d say, four or five times.
 And it really shocked me — this primal urge I had.
 It shocked me and it hurt me," Neeson added.